daos-stack/daos/doc/admin/hardware.md

 ## Network Requirements

-The DAOS network layer relies on libfabrics and supports OFI providers for Ethernet/sockets, InfiniBand/verbs, RoCE, and Intel Omni-Path Architecture (OPA).
+The DAOS network layer relies on libfabrics and supports OFI providers for Ethernet/sockets, InfiniBand/verbs, and RoCE.
 An RDMA-capable fabric is preferred for better performance.
 DAOS can support multiple rails by binding different instances of the DAOS server to individual network cards.